wetrial/wetrial-doc/docs/router-and-nav.en-US.md

 }
 ```

+If you need to customize the click logic of the menuItem, you can use [menuItemRender](https://github.com/ant-design/ant-design-pro/blob/e14b1311d5efdd032a04d86ed4ed80292b832822/src/layouts/BasicLayout.tsx#L103) to fulfill.

 ### Add Page

+> Please read through the block new [Block](/docs/block)

 Scaffolding provides two layout templates by default: `Basic Layout - BasicLayout` and `Account Layout - UserLayout`: